robitussin/ChatNU/README.md

 # ChatNU
-This is not what you think this is
+This is not what you think it is